haunt98/posts-go/posts/2022-12-25-go-test-asap.md

 What if req is a struct with many fields?
 So in each test case you need to set up req.
-They are almose the same, but with some error case you must alter req.
+They are almost the same, but with some error case you must alter req.
-It's easy to be wrong here (typing maybe ?).
+It's easy to be init with wrong value here (typing maybe ?).
+Also all req looks similiar, kinda duplicated.

 ```go
 tests := []struct{